FedUni/caliko/README.md

 Downloaded releases come packaged with a user guide and JavaDoc API documentation in the **docs** folder.

-Alternatively, if you'd just like to take a peek at the user guide, it can be found here:[Caliko User Guide.pdf](https://github.com/FedUni/caliko/blob/master/caliko-distribution/src/site/docs/caliko-user-guide.pdf)
+Alternatively, if you'd just like to take a peek at the user guide, it can be found here: [Caliko User Guide.pdf](https://github.com/FedUni/caliko/blob/master/caliko-distribution/src/site/docs/caliko-user-guide.pdf)

 ## Usage